Job Security

 Provide Learning and Development Opportunities

 Every company faces its own set of circumstances.
 But one major reason for loss of job security is the effect of competition.
-Using L&D today can have an immediate effect on productivity and make the company more competitive.
+Using L&D programs today can have an immediate effect on productivity and make the company more competitive.

 Finally, employees who are actually terminated will have the confidence, and the capability, to quickly find new jobs – if they have the right skills.
 Providing these opportunities is the result of HR/L&D activities, including career management, keeping track of the market’s most useful skills, and continuous professional development.